KKQanT/PiCar/README.md

   - Achieved MSE scores of 0.02929 (public) and 0.03369 (private).

 - **Combined Model Development:**
-  - Combined angle and speed predictions into a single model using the same DAVE2 architecture with linear activation for angle and sigmoid activation for speed.
+  - Combined angle and speed predictions into a single model using the same DAVE2 architecture with linear activation for both angle and speed.
   - Improved scores to 0.02877 (public) and 0.03328 (private).

 - **Data Augmentation:**